WhatsApp

 This is a distinct pattern of irregular breathing marked by cycles of shallow breaths, deep breaths, and pauses.

 Sleep apnea does not have a single cause.
 Instead, several factors may increase the likelihood of developing the condition.
-These vary from person to person and do not always lead to sleep apnoea, but they may play a role in increasing the risk.
+These vary from person to person and do not always lead to sleep apnea, but they may play a role in increasing the risk.

 Having close relatives with sleep apnoea may increase the likelihood of developing the condition, suggesting a genetic component.